-Refer to Section 4.9.1 for list of commands.
+Refer to Section 4.9.1 for list of commands. (temperature 1, temperature 2, and differential)

 4.8.1 Telnet Connection

 Telnet stands for Telecommunications Network, it is a protocol that provides a way for users to connect to a node with a valid IP address anywhere on an Ethernet network or the Internet.
 You can open a Telnet session using a terminal emulation programs like Tera Term (downloadable from the internet), which is a free software for Windows.